P2.TABLE of CONTENTS

-In regard to the Jews of today, a common response by American Christians often comes in the form of a question.
+In regard to the Jews of today, a common response (and one that actually came from a Christian pastor of a very large church) often comes in the form of a question.
 The question usually goes something like this:

 However, when Romans 9 thru 11 is read carefully the better question is:

 Since this section is addressing only the question regarding Romans 9 thru 11, we will try, as much as possible, to keep from going outside these three chapters for the answer.
 However to truly understanding something in God's word one must usually look at the Bible in its entirety rather than just a few chapters as we will do here.

 Now with that understanding, let's look at some key points in Romans 9 - 11.

 1) In Rom 9:7 God says, "nor are they all children because they are Abraham's descendants ......."